procf/colloids-setup/Scripts/README.md

 ## Scripts

-This folder contains example scripts for:
+This folder contains example scripts for simulations in the PRO-CF Colloids Team.

-1. running a DPD simulation of water: [waterDPD](/Scripts/waterDPD-sims)
+[waterDPD-sims](/Scripts/waterDPD-sims): example scripts for a DPD simulation of water
-2. running monodisperse colloid simulations: colloids